PoleyMagik/PoleyMagik/README.md

 ### It's a me

-- 🔭 Not FlashThemes, don't bug me about it, I'm not in charge, I don't work on it.
+- 🔭 Not working on FlashThemes, don't bug me about it, I'm not in charge, I don't work on it.
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning. full stop.
-- 💬 Ask me about GoAnimate if you want me to remove your ribcage
+- 💬 Ask me about GoAnimate if you want me to remove your ribcage.
 - 📫 How to reach me: Discord!
 It'sJay#4537
 - 😄 Pronouns: They/Them
-- ⚡ Fun fact: If you don't support trans rights, you will die
+- ⚡ Fun fact: If you don't support trans rights, you will die sooner then average.